buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="articles" slug="what-do-meditators-do-when-they-meditate_matko-karin-et-al" blurb="
 - A Western researcher groups all meditation practices (Buddhist and not) into 52 types.
-- Especially interesting are the clusters: there are some more Hindu/Vajrayana techniques, some more Theravada/Zen techniques, and some practices which are common to both groups of meditators.
+- Especially interesting are the clusters: there are Hindu/Vajrayana techniques, Theravada/Zen techniques, and some practices which are common to both.
 " %}

 [CBT] M.109
 {:.mb-0}
-- Different techniques may be suitable for different people.
+- Diversity is great, as different techniques may be suitable for different people.

 ##### Anumodanā